ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 When the Client sends an authorisation request to the AS using the AIF-PUBSUB-GROUPCOMM data model, in the authorisation response, the 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-profile}}.

 Both Publishers and Subscribers MUST authorise to the Broker with their respective tokens (described in {{I-D.ietf-ace-mqtt-tls-profile}}).
-A Publisher Client sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
-A Subscriber Client may send SUBSCRIBE messages with one or multiple topic filters.
+A Publisher sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
+A Subscriber may send SUBSCRIBE messages with one or multiple topic filters.
 A topic filter may correspond to multiple topics.
 The Broker forwards all PUBLISH messages to all authorised Subscribers, including the retained messages.

 # Security Considerations